aviral-pal/YouTube-Clone/README.md

 ## License

-This project is **MIT Licensed** — feel free to modify it, but please credit if you reuse significant parts.
+This project is (./LICENSE) — feel free to modify it, but please credit if you reuse significant parts.

 ---